learn-co-curriculum/react-hooks-what-is-react/README.md

 ## Why Learn React?

-In the world of web development, there are a number of hip names tossed around &mdash; Angular, Vue, React.
+In the world of web development, there are a number of hip names tossed around — Angular, Vue, React.
 These are some of the front end frameworks that have gained popularity over the last few years.
 These frameworks provide a standardized way of creating and deploying parts of web applications.
 This allows developers to put their energy and focus towards designing a good